dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     within the target.
 These are some outcomes of root descent.

-    -   The current root box, and any intermediate parent boxes between it and the target, are stored outside the hierarchy.
-The child boxes of any stored root boxes, other than the new root box, may be deleted or cached.
+    -   The current root box, and any intermediate parent boxes between it and the target, are removed from the hierarchy.

+        The removed boxes needn't be deleted as such.
+They may be added back to the hierarchy later, if root ascent takes place.
+This description assumes that the removed boxes are stored but outside the hierarchy.

+        The child boxes of any removed root and parent boxes, other than the new root box, may be deleted or stored.

     -   The target box becomes the root of the hierarchy.

     If the root descent conditions were met then the upward cascade is finished and remaining steps are skipped.
+Otherwise continue to the next step.

 2. If the target is the root of the zoom box hierarchy then check if the root ascent conditions are met.